-Corinth Excavations will happily host your school on-site at the Archaeological Museum of Ancient Corinth, off-site at another institution of learning, or online through the Skype in the Classroom platform.
-These programs offer students a chance to interact with real archaeologists and to ask them questions about Ancient Corinth or about the discipline more generally, to see or hold artifacts that were introduced in the classroom, and to learn about how the museum and the excavations operate "behind the scenes."
+Corinth Excavations will happily host your school on-site at the Archaeological Museum of Ancient Corinth.
+Students can interact with real archaeologists, ask them questions about Ancient Corinth or about the discipline more generally, they can see and hold real artifacts, and they can learn how the museum and the excavations operate "behind the scenes."

 To schedule an educational program or to obtain more information, please email Corinth Excavations.

 Enjoy a selection of photos from past educational programs held on-site for students and visitors:

 Interpreting Ancient Mysteries of Demeter: A collaboration between the ASCSA, a Corinthian school, The American College of Greece-PIERCE, Dr. Nancy Bookidis, Diazoma, Olympia Odos, and the Greek Ministry of Culture.

 Operation Odeion: Music in Ancient Corinth Across Centuries: A collaboration between the ASCSA, the Psychology Club and Student Councils from The American College of Greece-PIERCE, Diazoma, Olympia Odos, Pierce Choir and Orchestra, the Elementary School of Ancient Corinth, the Smile of the Child Orphanage, and the Greek Ministry of Culture.

 Asklepios and Healing in the Ancient Greek World and Today: A collaboration between the ASCSA, The American College of Greece-PIERCE, the 85th Kindergarten of Athens, Diazoma, and Olympia Odos.

 Toys and small figurines made by students after the program.

 Young student holding a terracotta horse-and-rider figurine from the Corinth Excavations collection.